-FOUR ADDITIONAL CREDIT HOURS in biology, chemistry, physical sciences, or physics at the 200-level or above.

 Note: Connections courses cannot be used to satisfy these requirements.

 Note: Eight credit hours from BIOL 111; CHEM 103; MATH 212, MATH 240; or PHYS 101 may be counted toward the Natural Science and Mathematics categories of General Education.

-Total Credit Hours: 74-78
+Total Credit Hours: 75-78